jones58/brutalist-map/README.md

 ## TODO:

+- Fix clicking on map not working.

 - Split into different js files for easier editing, potentially also css files.
 - Tooltips on hover over feature.
+  -maybe onHover function that runs similar to the onclick one, where feature etc.
 - Different colour marker for if visited

   - change marker color based on if feature exists in local storage